Sharea-Afre/Sharea/README.md

 ### 🙋‍♂️ About Me

-I am a results-driven IT Support Professional with **[TODO: X years]** of experience in managing hardware, software, and network infrastructures.
+I am a results-driven IT Support Professional with **4 years** of experience in managing hardware, software, and network infrastructures.
 I thrive on solving complex technical challenges and providing exceptional end-user support.

 My goal is to leverage my hybrid skills in both **desktop support** and **network administration** to ensure maximum system uptime, security, and efficiency.

-* 📫 How to reach me: **[TODO: your-email@example.com]**
+* 📫 How to reach me: **sharea.noc@gmail.com**
 * 📄 View my resume: **[TODO: Link to your resume PDF]**
 * LinkedIn: **[TODO: www.linkedin.com/in/your-profile]**